 How Long Does it Take to Get a Plumbers License in Massachusetts?

 Does My Massachusetts' Plumber License Work in Any Other State?

 There’s no shortcut to learning the plumbing trade.
 It takes years to learn how to do the job right, and almost every state has deemed that necessary to protect the health and safety of its people.
 That’s why most states require plumbers to train for several years, gain plumbing experience, and demonstrate through testing that they are competent to be licensed.
 Massachusetts is no different.

-According to the U.S. Bureau of Labor and Statistics, there are 469,900 plumbers nationwide and Massachusetts employs 12,920 of them.
-That number is projected to grow 5% from 2020 to 2030 across the country, but in Massachusetts that projected growth rate is a little higher at 8%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
-The news is even better for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters in Massachusetts with a projected growth rate of 10%.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and Massachusetts employs 12,920 of them.
+That number is projected to grow 2% from 2021 to 2031 across the country, but in Massachusetts that projected growth rate is dramatically higher at 25%, according to CareerOneStop, the U.S. Department of Labor’s job search website and 26% for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters.

 Contractors are struggling to find skilled tradesmen like plumbers, electricians, and HVAC professionals.
 According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions.

 Licensing requirements for plumbers vary from state to state and in some cases, from locality to locality.
 In Massachusetts, licensing is uniform statewide and begins at the apprentice level.

 Is a license required for plumbers in Massachusetts?
 Yes, and it is mandated from the very beginning.